saribe/eModal/README.md

 ## Quick Start

 1. Link to eModal.js `<script src="//rawgit.com/saribe/eModal/master/dist/eModal.min.js"></script>`
-2. use eModal to display a modal for alert, ajax, prompt or confirm
+2. use eModal to display a modal for alert, ajax, prompt, confirm or iframe

 		// Display an alert modal with default title (Attention) eModal.alert('You shall not pass!');